vbarbarosh/vue-modal/README.md

 In short, for each modal you should create two files: `modal-NAME.vue` and `modal_NAME.js`.
-The former would be an ordinary Vue component with all of HTML, JavaScript, and CSS in it, while the latter is necessary to represent your modal as simple function.
+The former would be an ordinary Vue component with all of HTML, JavaScript, and CSS in it, while the latter is necessary to represent your modal as a simple function.

 ## Installation